fireclawthefox/pyweek34/README.md

 During your stay, you need to gather resources and people to survive your trip to other parts of the galaxy.

+## PyWeek
-This game was written within a few days for [PyWeek 34](https://pyweek.org/34/)
+This game was written within a few days for [PyWeek 34](https://pyweek.org/34/)<br/>
+More details can be found on its [entry page](https://pyweek.org/e/outward/)

-# Installation
+# Run the game

 ## binaries
 Will be available from the releases section soon

 ## python3
 Download python3 (3.10+ recommended)
+Download the repository (either via git or as zip) and navigate into it.

 install dependencies
 `pip install -r requirements.txt`